ZhP-Li197/KGFlow/README.md

-# KGFlow: A Unified Operator-Centric System for Automated Knowledge Graph Construction
+# KGFlow: A Unified Operator-Centric System for Heterogeneous Knowledge Graph Construction

 KGFlow is a unified operator-centric system for automated text-to-knowledge-graph construction.
 It decomposes KG construction into reusable operators and supports reproducible benchmarking across KGFlow pipelines and representative text-to-KG baselines.